Class CertificateAsyncClient

 Gets the deleted certificate from the key vault enabled for soft-delete.
 Prints out the deleted certificate details when a response has been received.

-certificateAsyncClient.getDeletedCertificate("certificateName") .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(deletedSecretResponse -> System.out.printf("Deleted Certificate's Recovery Id %s %n", deletedSecretResponse.getRecoveryId()));
+certificateAsyncClient.getDeletedCertificate("certificateName") .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(deletedSecretResponse -> System.out.printf("Deleted Certificate's Recovery Id %s %n", deletedSecretResponse.getRecoveryId()));- Parameters:

 - A